sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-list-report/hana-cloud-cap-add-list-report.md

     <!-- border -->![fe_deploy_config](21_fe_deploy_config.png)

 8. Last but not least, enter the launchpad configuration.
 This information is needed for the navigation from the Launchpad to your Fiori app.
-Once you provided all the data from the screenshot, hit **Finish** to add the new files to the project.
+Once you provided all the data from the screenshot, click **Finish** to add the new files to the project.

     <!-- border -->![fe_launchpad](22_fe_launchpad.png)